The NPWR Privacy Pledge

 The key organizational elements that ensure privacy include:

-It is a system that was developed among its participating agencies to allow the merging of data in a highly controlled environment using technology that strips "exposure data" (i.e., any information that identifies an individual) before merged information is released to researchers (see below for more details on the technology).
+It is a system that was developed among its participating agencies to allow the merging of data in a highly controlled environment using technology that strips "exposure data" (information that identifies an individual) before merged information is released to researchers.

 Rather than build an entirely new "data warehouse" to collect and store data, which would have required the duplication of private data (and redundant infrastructure to support and protect that data), Nevada chose to implement a system that leaves its data where it has always been, secure within the participating agencies' databases.